kontent-ai/java-packages/README.md

-# delivery-sdk-java
-Kentico Cloud Delivery Java SDK https://kenticocloud.com/
+# Kentico Cloud Delivery Java SDK

-This is currently a work in progress, and is only a prototype.
+🚧 **This is currently a work in progress, and is only a prototype.
 Not ready for general consumption.
+Let us know if you want to contribute at DEVELOPERSCOMMUNITY@KENTICO.COM** 🚧